After Factory Reset, I only Have 1.96GB

 4. install LineageOS 14.

-#7 Updated by Wolfgang Wiedmeyer almost 2 years ago
+#7 Updated by Wolfgang Wiedmeyer about 2 years ago

 - Assignee changed from Edgar Jones to Wolfgang Wiedmeyer